 One of the most popular learning style theories; it was developed by Neil Fleming in 1991.
 The abbreviation “VARK” stands for:

-Developed by Daniel Kolb in 1984, the experimental learning theory states that learning is the acquisition of abstract concepts through different situations.
+Developed by Daniel Kolb in 1984, the experiential learning theory states that learning is the acquisition of abstract concepts through different situations.
 According to Kolb, knowledge can only be gained through new experiences.

-Kolb’s experimental learning theory is based on a four-stage learning cycle:
+Kolb’s experiential learning theory is based on a four-stage learning cycle:

 Kolb’s model views learning as a process in which each stage leads to the next.
 Each stage is ineffective on it’s own as a proper learning experience is only effective when all four stages of the model are executed.